Tutorials

 radii = [0.25, 0.4, 0.6]

-# Assign the materials to each zone in the cell
+# the outer to the inner

 )